foundersandcoders/coursebook/src/course/syllabus/developer/projects/DOTNET-intro/learning-outcomes.md

 ## Working with senior devs
 - [ ] Gain confidence asking external .NET mentors for help and guidance
-- [ ] Gain skill and publishing work for review by mentors with a visible thought process
+- [ ] Write PR's and clear commits for review by outside mentors.
+This documentation should clearly show your thought process